speakerGD/wizcoin/README.md

 ## Quickstart Guide

-Here's some example code demonstrating how this module is used:
+Here's some code demonstrating how this module is used:

     >>> import wizcoin
     >>> coin = wizcoin.WizCoin(2, 5, 10)